jdimpson/pystack/README.md

 # pystack
-## Pure Python Usermode IP Stack
+## Pure Python 3 Usermode IP Stack

-Mostly intended as a learning exercise, but secretly also hoping to become a useful utility for unusual network tasks, such as supporting network simulations or clearing TIME_WAIT entries (like https://github.com/rghose/kill-close-wait-connections/blob/master/kill_close_wait_connections.pl).
+Mostly intended as a learning exercise, but secretly also hoping to become a useful utility for unusual network tasks, such as supporting network simulations, clearing TIME_WAIT entries (like https://github.com/rghose/kill-close-wait-connections/blob/master/kill_close_wait_connections.pl), or an inline deep packet inspector/man-in-the-middler.
 But for now doesn't really do anything but answer pings.

-## ALERT
-Currently written in Python 2.
-Conversion to Python 3 is in progress, but since most of this code deals with bytes, strings, and integers, it's basically a rewrite.
+Sometimes.

 ## Getting Started